Tinea Capitis

 Infection of the scalp by dermatophytes usually is the result of person-to-person transmission.
 The organism remains viable on combs, brushes, couches, and sheets for long periods.
 Certain species of dermatophytes are endemic only in particular parts of the world.
 Zoophilic fungal infections of the scalp are rare.

-Dermatophytic fungi causing tinea capitis can be divided into anthropophilic and zoophilic organisms.
-Anthropophilic fungi grow preferentially on humans, and the most common type forms large conidia of approximately 3-4 µm in diameter within the hair shaft.
+The dermatophytic fungi that cause tinea capitis can be divided into two broad types, anthropophilic and zoophilic.
+Anthropophilic fungi grow preferentially on humans, and the most common type forms large conidia approximately 3-4 µm in diameter within the hair shaft.
 Zoophilic fungi are acquired through direct contact with infected animals.
-Smaller conidia of approximately 1-3 µm in diameter typically are present, extending around the exterior of the hair shaft.
+Smaller conidia approximately 1-3 µm in diameter are typically present, extending around the exterior of the hair shaft.

 View Image

-Typical lesions of kerion celsi on the vertex scalp of a young Chinese boy.
-Note numerous bright yellow purulent areas on skin surface, surrounded by ....
+Typical lesions of kerion celsi on vertex scalp of young Chinese boy.
+Note numerous bright-yellow purulent areas on skin surface, surrounded by adjace....

 Epidemiology

 Tinea capitis is widespread in some urban areas, particularly in children of Afro-Caribbean extraction, in North America, Central America, and South America.
-It is common in parts of Africa and India.[8, 9, 10, 11] In Ethiopia, the incidence of tinea capitis is 8.7% among children aged 4-14 years.[12]
-In Southeast Asia, the rate of infection has been reported to have decreased dramatically from 14% (average of male and female children) to 1.2% in the last 50 years because of improved general sanitary conditions and personal hygiene.
+It is common in parts of Africa and India.[6, 7, 8, 9] In rural southern Ethiopia, the incidence of tinea capitis was found to be 8.7% among children aged 4-14 years.[10] ; in Gondar, Ethiopia, the incideence in school-age children was found to be 29.4%.[11]
+In Southeast Asia, the rate of infection has reportedly decreased dramatically from 14% (average of male and female children) to 1.2% in the past 50 years because of improved general sanitary conditions and personal hygiene.
 In northern Europe, the disease is sporadic.

 The incidence of tinea capitis may vary by sex, depending on the causative fungal organism.
-Microsporum audouinii –related tinea capitis has been reported to be up to 5 times more common in boys than in girls.
+M audouinii–related tinea capitis has been reported to be as much as five times more common in boys than in girls.
 After puberty, however, the reverse is true, possibly because of women having greater exposure to infected children and possibly because of hormonal factors.
 In infection by M canis, the ratio varies, but the infection rate usually is higher in boys.
-Girls and boys are affected equally by Trichophyton infections of the scalp, but in adults, women are infected more frequently than are men.
+Girls and boys are affected equally by Trichophyton infections of the scalp, but adult women are infected more frequently than adult men are.

 Prognosis